-Design and development of a pole climbing surveillance robot.
+Design and development of a pole climbing surveillance robot

 The cost of installing, monitoring and servicing a fixed camera system can be high and not all areas are in need of constant surveying.
 The increase in crime in urban areas emphasizes the need for a more effective and efficient surveillance system, as a result could lead to fewer crimes.
 A temporary surveillance unit which is able to climb to gain an elevated view has great potential for both military and civilian application.
 This paper highlights how the patent pending climbing robotic system (PC-101) was developed to be used by London’s Metropolitan Police Forensic Department for analysing outdoor crime scenes especially that related to car accidents.
 When cars are involved in accidents in the Metropolitan area, depending on the scale of the incident, the road generally has to be shut off to traffic if there are serious casualties.
 Elevated images are required for cases which may be taken to court, which then the images are then used as evidence, therefore regulations on the quality and perspectives of the image have to be met.
 By climbing a range of existing street furniture such as street lamp post, a temporary platform eliminates the use of larger special vehicle which struggles to get to the crime scene as well as cuts down the duration of the road closure.
 98% of London street lamps in the Metropolitan area are constructed out of steel structures which make the use of magnetic wheels for locomotion an ideal solution to the climbing problem.
 Once remote controlled to the top of the lamp post, the PC-101 makes use of its actuated camera arm/gimbal to take the required shot, which can be seen on the ground control unit.

 |Item Type:||Book Section|

-|Additional Information:||Conference details: NZ Rapid Product Development Conference 2011, held at Auckland University of Technology in Febryary 2011.
+|Additional Information:||Conference details: NZ Rapid Product Development Conference 2011, held at Auckland University of Technology in February 2011.|

 |Keywords (uncontrolled):||Surveillance, robots, pole climbing, magnetic, wheel.|

-|Deposited On:||16 Feb 2011 10:35|
+|Date Deposited:||16 Feb 2011 10:35|